 Declaring the HWIH Minor

-You must fill out a form with our Office of Student Affairs, Equity and Inclusion and return it to your major advisor.
+You must fill out a form with our Office of Student Affairs and Success and return it to your major advisor.
 The form must be submitted at least one semester prior to graduation.
 Please contact Hillary Stanley, our HWIH advisor, if you would like to begin this process.